-Claims for more than $35,000 generally go to the BC Supreme Court.
+Aside from cases that must be taken to the CRT, claims for more than $35,000 generally go to the BC Supreme Court.
 You can make a claim for more than $35,000 in Small Claims Court, but if you do you must abandon the amount over $35,000.
-A Provincial Court judge cannot award you more than $35,000 plus interest and expenses.
+A Provincial Court judge cannot award you more than $35,000 plus interest and expenses (although contractual interest may be included in the $35,000 limit).
 For more on this, see Can I bring a dispute for more than $35,000 to Small Claims Court?

 Claims brought to Small Claims Court must involve:

 - recovery of personal property or opposing claims to person property

 - performance of agreements about personal property or services.

 Small Claims Court does not have the power to deal with:

 - issues related to motor vehicle accidents (with some exceptions)